 All HTTPS extensions are protected by Transport Layer Security (TLS) also known by an older protocol name, Secure Socket Layer (SSL).
 While TLS has almost completely replaced SSL protocol with better security measures, they both share the same goal: an encrypted and authenticated connection.
 These secure extensions are similar to a thick and heavy safe.
 Like a safe, no one can get in without a code.
 That’s what TLS and SSL connections do: they encrypt your internet connection by scrambling coded data.
 With these encryptions, your information suddenly becomes more difficult to hack.

-Internet providers have seen the struggle with security.
 Even with distinguished HTTP and HTTPS links, users still wrestle with internet safety.
 That’s why browsers are stepping in to help keep you safe.

 Last year, Google started the security initiative and announced that in July of 2018 Google Chrome will spell out if a site is secure or not secure in your web browser.

 Encouraging other internet providers to follow suit, Mozilla Firefox took the wheel.
 In January of 2018, Firefox declared that “every new web feature must be secured with an SSL or TLS connection.”
 Furthermore, Firefox implemented colored locks that will appear on the left-hand side of your browser.
 A green lock represents a secure site, a grey lock accompanied by a yellow triangle suggests caution, and a red lock with an ‘X’ shows you that the site is not secure.
 These provisions create the user-friendly environment we have all been waiting for, and with time, everyone will know how to remain secure.